Transferability Properties of Graph Neural Networks: Proof of Thm. 1

+The framework developed in this paper assumes the existence of an underlying random graph model in the form of a graphon.
+Two questions that arise are then whether the graphon is a suitable model in a given application and, if so, \textit{which} graphon.
+In the movie recommendation problem, the movie similarity graph is clearly sampled from a graphon.
+We do not know the closed-form expression of this graphon, but we do know that it is the limit of a sequence of correlation graphs.
+In practice, however, we do not need to know the graphon.
+The training graphs generated by sampling nodes uniformly at random from the large target graph are valid samples from this graphon.

+In the decentralized robot control problem, the communication graphs are clearly \textit{not} sampled from a graphon, as their degree does not necessarily scale with the graph size.
+In this case, a better continuous model is perhaps the manifold, as we can define manifolds embedded in $d$-dimensional spaces and manifold graph models allow sampling sparser graphs.
+Still, even if in the flocking problem the graphon is not the most suitable limit object, we do observe a transferability behavior that agrees with our theoretical results.
+This suggests that transferability is a more global property of GNNs, not necessarily restricted to graphs sampled from graphons.

-In this paper, we defined graphon convolutions and graphon neural networks (WNNs), which are the limit objects of graph convolutions and GNNs respectively, and showed that graph filters and GNNs sampled from them on stochastic and weighted graphs can be used to approximate graphon convolutions and WNNs.
+In this paper, we defined graphon convolutions and $\bbW$NNs, and showed that graph filters and GNNs sampled from them on stochastic and weighted graphs can be used to approximate graphon convolutions and $\bbW$NNs.
 Building upon this result, we then showed that graph filters and GNNs are transferable across weighted and stochastic graphs.
-The transferability error decreases with the size (i.e., the number of nodes) of the graphs, however, some spectral components are not transferable across finite graphs even when they very large.
-This is a consequence of the fact that the graphon eigenvalues accumulate near zero.
-Our transferability results also reveal a tradeoff between the transferability and spectrcal discriminability of graph convolutions, which is inherited by GNNs.
+The transferability error decreases with the size of the graphs, however, some spectral components are not transferable even when the graphs are large, which is a consequence of the fact that the graphon eigenvalues accumulate near zero.
+Furthermore, our transferability results reveal a tradeoff between the transferability and the spectral discriminability of graph convolutions, which is inherited by GNNs.
 In practice, however, in GNNs this tradeoff is alleviated by the pointwise nonlinearities.
 These findings were corroborated empirically in the problems of movie recommendation and decentralized robot control.